 - Marketing (to promote yourself and your business)

-- Selling (to engage customers to buy your product/service)
+- Selling (to engage customers to believe/buy your product/service)

-It is not necessary that you have all of these skills and abilities, but, it will make it a lot easier to start your business and keep you from having to spend a lot of money to get started with your home business.
+It is not necessary that you have all of these skills and abilities, but, it will make it a lot easier to start your business and keep you from having to spend a lot of money to get started with your health business/project.
 Also, it would help tremendously if you have a great idea for your book or for your business.

-If you are already a healthcare, wellness or nutrition professional, then, you already have more than enough skills to expand your business and grow your revenue streams.
+If you are already a healthcare, wellness or nutritional professional, then, you probably already have more than enough skills to expand your business and grow your revenue streams.

-Author's Perspective: Technology is a beautiful thing especially if you know how to use that technology to improve your life.
+Author's Perspective: Being an engineer I may be somewhat biased, but, I believe that technology is a beautiful thing -- especially if you know how to use that technology to improve your life.
 Two of the most powerful technologies from the 1980s and 1990s have grown such that more and more people are able to live better lives.
 Do you know what those two technologies are?

 Hint: If you're reading this web page, then, you are using both of those technologies -- namely, the personal computer and the Internet.